 - In a large mixing bowl, cream the oil and sugar together with the back of a wooden spoon.

-- One at a time add the eggs, banana, yogurt, coconut butter and vanilla, and beat them in with a hand mixer until smooth.
+- One at a time add the bananas, yogurt, coconut butter and vanilla, and beat each one in with a hand mixer until smooth.

 - In a smaller bowl, combine the flour, baking soda and cinnamon and whisk them together briskly until the color is uniform.

-- With a slotted spoon, fold the dry ingredients into the wet ones, until just mixed.
+- With a slotted spoon, press and lift to fold the dry ingredients into the wet ones, until just mixed.

-- Pour the batter into the baking tin and put it in the oven on “Bake” for 35 minutes or so.
+- Pour the batter into the prepared loaf pan and put it in the oven on “Bake” for 35 minutes or so.
 The time depends on the moisture level in the bananas and how well you want the cake done.
 Check often toward the end.
 When a skewer stuck into the middle comes out clean the loaf is done.

 - Leave to cool in the tin for a few minutes, then slide a knife around the edges and turn the loaf out onto a wire cooling rack.

-The cake tasted as sweet and moist as it was healthy.
+The cake tastes as sweet and moist as it is healthy.
 You may be able to cut the sugar down even more, depending on how ripe your bananas are.

 Nutrition info for each of 10 slices